open-telemetry/opentelemetry-specification/specification/trace/api.md

 The functionality listed above is necessary because API users SHOULD NOT have access to the [Context's Key](../context/context.md#create-a-key).

-If the languages has support for implicitly propagated `Context`, see [here](../context/context.md#optional-global-operations).
+If the language has support for implicitly propagated `Context`, see [here](../context/context.md#optional-global-operations).
 The API SHOULD provide the following functionality: